-- All missed hours must be made-up on an hour per hour basis. - The Nurse Assistant Instructor will schedule the makeup day (theory/clinical). - o The nurse assistant student must attend the scheduled makeup day (theory/clinical). - o The number of theory and clinical makeup days allowed is one day. - o Theory make-up must occur prior to clinical. - o Failure to attend the makeup day will result in drop from the program. - o Any further absences will result in drop from the program. - An absence that occurs in the first week of the program may result in drop from the program o Students must attend all hours/days or be dropped from the program
+- o All missed hours must be made-up on an hour per hour basis. - o The Nurse Assistant Instructor will schedule the makeup day (theory/clinical). - The nurse assistant student must attend the scheduled makeup day (theory/clinical). - o The number of theory and clinical makeup days allowed is one day. - o Theory make-up must occur prior to clinical. - o Failure to attend the makeup day will result in drop from the program. - o Any further absences will result in drop from the program. - An absence that occurs in the first week of the program may result in drop from the program